szczyglis-dev/py-gpt/README.md

 - `Audio Output` - provides voice synthesis.

-- `Autonomous Mode (inline)` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+- `Autonomous Agent (inline)` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.

 - `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).